 Skeuomorphism was as overtly gaudy and 3D way of expressing any app or logo.
 From the extreme 3D effect to the glossy effect and the gaudy nature of the colours used in the application, were all common during the later 1990’s to the early 2000s.
 As an answer to the gaudiness and shininess of Skeuomorphic designs came the Flat Design.
 The Flat Design was the extreme opposite to the Skeuomorphic designs.
 The Flat Design had no gloss, with the colours completely on the matte side, and the extreme 3D logos had been flattened completely, with no animation at all.

-Neither of them were what the designers needed to make an app that truly would win hearts.
+Neither of them were what the designers needed to make an android app that truly would win hearts.
 The war, however, between Skeuomorphism and Flat Designs kept on waging.
 In the end, as a victory over the attempts of Apple and Microsoft; Google waved its Material Design flag.

 Windows phone was launched during this time, having the brick like design that made complete sense.
 Post this, even Apple, the biggest ambassador of the Skeuomorphic designs, shed its gloss and 3D.